timm/misc/md/19summer/README.md

-# Summer Resaerch, 2019

-<img align=right width=200 src="https://acmesabertooth.com/images/under.png">

-## If Deep Learning is the Answer, What was the Question?

 _(Incomplete quick notes. **Not** complete.
 Please back in, later.)_

+<img align=right width=200 src="https://acmesabertooth.com/images/under.png">

+# Summer Research, 2019

+**If Deep Learning is the Answer, What was the Question?**

+## Goal

-Goal; human-in-the-loop AI for SE.
+Human-in-the-loop AI for SE.
 Generalize a "frugal" representation to N goals.
 Optimize that "frugal" reasoner.

+## Background reading

-Background reading (currently this is an incomplete list):
+(Currently this is an incomplete list):

 - My prior work on this: [FSE'18](https://arxiv.org/pdf/1803.05067.pdf)
 - [R project package](https://cran.r-project.org/web/packages/FFTrees/vignettes/guide.html) (code is slow, does not